syntax-punk/syntaxpunkdotcom/posts/match-priority.md

   Empyreal Heights
 ```

-You can see that **"Happytown"** and **"Sleepy Hollow"** are at the top, even though the "py" `keyword` is in the middle of these city names.
+You can see that **"Happytown"** and **"Sleepy Hollow"** are at the top, even though the `keyword` ("py") is in the middle of these city names.
 Intuitively, users would expect cities starting with "py" to be prioritized over others.

 Hence, the aim is to refine the search logic to give priority to city names that start with the user's input (like "Pylontropolis", "Pylonville", "Pyongyang" and so on) over city names where the user's input appears later in the string (like "Happytown" or "Sleepy Hollow").